mehulsingh750-dev/University/CHEM 1101/Chapter 3.md

 		- Organic compounds that contain and OH functional group
 		- CH3OH
 			- CH3 is the Hydrocarbon R group
-			- OH is the functional group
+			- OH is the functional groups
+	- Naming Hydrocarbons
+		-